-In 1939, The Rep was on the move again, this time to The Tivoli Theatre in Grote Street, an era which lasted from 1940 to 1953, when most of the lavish and memorable productions were mounted.
+In 1939, The Rep was on the move again, this time to The Tivoli Theatre (now Her Majesty’s) in Grote Street, an era which lasted from 1940 to 1953, when most of the lavish and memorable productions were mounted.
 During the Second World War years, special performances were held to aid patriotic charities and considerable funds were donated to the Cheer Up Hut, Red Cross and Legacy.
 The war years required special staging and casting, as many stalwarts were away serving in the armed forces or support organizations.

 Memberships soared after the War and there were names on a waiting list to join as subscribers.
 During these post-war years, a generous practice was introduced, inviting schools, colleges and other educational institutions to enjoy the final night of rehearsal for free, and many aspiring actors had their first taste of theatre at this time.